huishi329/huishi-blog/README.md

 This is a simple website I set up to fetch data from WordPress API.
 Its frontend was sprung up with react-bootstrap for time efficiency.

-Here is the full recording for a walk through of the site. https://www.loom.com/embed/f49f7c90a76743f3ad98df5a9b2155ee
+Here is the full recording of a quick walkthrough of the site. https://www.loom.com/embed/f49f7c90a76743f3ad98df5a9b2155ee